-We know that you could possibly start your website for free using Blogger but, if spending $5 a month gives you a professionally looking dynamic website which you can proudly own, why would you want to go for a platform which gives you no authority of your work and can take the ownership of your website from you at any instance?
+We know that you could possibly start your website for free using Blogger but, if spending $5 a month gives you a professional-looking dynamic website which you can proudly own, why would you want to go for a platform which gives you no authority over your work and can take the ownership of your website from you at any instance?

 Do share your views in the comment section below.